alecstem/2022-REU-on-Smart-UAVs/progress-meetings/Week2.md

 ## Obstacles

 * Initially wanted to use satellite imagery but had to switch to point clouds obtained from LiDAR to retrieve height data.
+* Finding a resource that would let us obtain point cloud data for anywhere we wanted was a challenge.
 * Creating the images from a grid of ones and zeros took a while due to matching issues.

 ## Objectives